 The district's Principal Rural Fire Officer Douglas Marshall says that vegetation in Selwyn District is now very dry and a prohibited fire season has been introduced to help ensure that the risk of fires breaking out is minimised.

-"Selwyn has been experiencing hot, dry weather along with strong winds and this provides ideal conditions for fires to spread quickly," he says.
+"Selwyn has been experiencing several weeks of dry weather and in these conditions fires can easily ignite and spread quickly," he says.

 Mr Marshall says that people need to be very vigilant in this weather to avoid any activities that could start a fire.

 "We would discourage people from mowing the lawn or operating machinery during the heat of the day as sparks can easily ignite in the heat, and instead carry out these activities when it is cooler.
 Letting off fireworks is also not allowed in the current conditions."